Skip to main content

 const user = await User.get();

-// Access the new read-only user profile
+// Access the read-only user profile (system-provided identity)

 console.log(user._luaProfile.fullName);